oleks/mechanics/README.md

 ### Built-in Functions

-The built-in functions are `fst`, `snd`, working on tuples, and `diff`, taking in an expression and a variable name, yielding the expression differentiated with respect to the given variable.
+The built-in functions are `fst`, `snd`, working on tuples, and `diff`, taking in a variable name and an expression, yielding the expression differentiated with respect to the given variable name.

 ### Precedence and Associativity